ICM Direct and the Citizens Panel

 For example they might start with the number 020 7428 7870 and then change the final digit to then call 020 7428 7871 etc. Because these numbers are generated randomly ICM Direct hold no personal information.
 Until they call these numbers ICM Direct do not know if they exist as live telephone numbers.

 This approach can mean that numbers registered with the Telephone Preference Service (TPS) and ex-directory numbers are called.
 Market research calls, such as these by ICM Direct, are exempt from TPS guidelines because they are not classified as sales or marketing.
-This is stated in the letter you will have received from TPS when you registered your numbers with the service and is clarified on the TPS website (point 17 on their FAQs)
+This is stated in the letter you will have received from TPS when you registered your numbers with the service and is clarified on the TPS website (on their FAQs)

 We appreciate that this can be a concern and if you do not want to receive these calls please let the caller know immediately that you want your details removed from their call lists.
 You will then be included on ICM Direct’s telephone exclusion list.
 Those who request not to be called by ICM Direct are added to this list and screened against it for every single project they run – both current and in the future – so you should never be called again by ICM Direct for any market research project.